PolinaPolskaia/ASL-recognition-with-deep-learning/README.md

 After loading, examining, and preprocessing the data, I trainED the network and testED its performance.

-Tasks:

-American Sign Language (ASL)
-Visualize the training data
-Examine the dataset
+Project workflow:

+* Loading the ASL Image Dataset
+* Examining the Dataset
-One-hot encode the data
+* One-hot encoding the data
-Define the model
+* Defining the model
-Compile the model
+* Compiling the model
-Train the model
+* Training the model
-Test the model
+* Testing the model
-Visualize mistakes